 - Apply learned skills and ethics in facing the ever-increasing issues in a diverse society.

-- Demonstrate the knowledge gained in the day to day practice of the criminal justice profession.
+- Demonstrate the knowledge gained in the day-to-day practice of the criminal justice profession.